© 2025 All Rights reserved WUSF

 "The Chassahowitzka is a gateway to a wilderness, just like camping is the gateway to the appreciation and conservation of nature," he said.

 Commissioners voted unanimously in favor of the deal.
-It would pay for the daily operations, and get any revenue from running the campground and kayak and canoe rental.
+The county will pay for the daily operations and get any revenue from running the campground and kayak-canoe rentals.

 Steve Newborn is a WUSF reporter and producer at WUSF covering environmental issues and politics in the Tampa Bay area.